Setting up a Backyard Worm Farm

 6. Remove the dough and lightly knead to bring it together.

-7. Roll out the dough on a lightly floured surface to approx 1 cm thick (easier to manage using 1/2 the dough at a time)
+7. Roll out the dough on a lightly floured surface to approximately 1 cm thick (easier to manage using 1/2 the dough at a time)

 8. Sprinkle over edible flower petals and fresh thyme leaves (removed from the stalk).

-9. Gentle roll over the flowers.
-Some may not stick so just lightly press into place.
-Cut out shapes using a cookie cutter and place on to the baking tray.
+9. Gently roll over the flowers.
+Some may not stick, so just lightly press them into place.
+Cut out shapes using a cookie cutter and place them onto the baking tray.

 Notes